-In this situation, I have two options.
+In this situation, I have two options:

-In option 2, I am a true nomad, with no permanent home or tax home and am considered an itinerant worker and thus cannot claim a tax home.
+In option (2), I am a true nomad with no permanent home or tax home and am considered an itinerant worker and thus cannot claim a tax home.

 But it’s not always this clear cut.
-The key as a travel nurse is being able to consider a legitimatetax home.
-In this case is my home in San Francisco a legitimate tax home?
+The key as a travel nurse is being able to consider a legitimate tax home.
+In this case, is my home in San Francisco a legitimate tax home?

-Let’s answer a few questions to find out.
+Let’s answer a few questions to find out:

-- Do I use this tax home for lodging purposes while performing a majority of your business or work within the vicinity of this tax home?
+- Do I use this tax home for lodging purposes while performing a majority of business or work within the vicinity of this tax home?

 Yes, I am paying the same living expenses in LA as I am in San Francisco.
 This would be a no if I rented out my entire apartment/rent burden while gone or didn’t incur any expenses from San Francisco.

 Yes, when I go back to San Francisco after my assignment or long weekends, I use the home for my own lodging.
-This would be a no if my home in San Francisco was for renting out to friends, family, or as real estate income.
+This would be a "no" if my home in San Francisco was used for renting out to friends, family, or as real estate income.

 Since I answered yes to all three questions, then I do indeed have a tax home.

-It becomes more difficult when the answer is “maybe” or “no.” As a traveler, it can become difficult to satisfy #1.
-According to the IRS, in order to legitimately have an affirmative answer to #1, you must earn (and pay taxes on) a significant portion of your income at your tax home.
+It becomes more difficult when the answer is “maybe” or “no.” As a traveler, it can become difficult to satisfy the first question.
+According to the IRS, in order to legitimately have an affirmative answer to this question, you must earn (and pay taxes on) a significant portion of your income at your tax home.
 If this is not the case, you are then utilizing this home for personal (versus business) reasons, in which case you could not legally declare it a tax home.

-You can still be eligible for travel assignments as an itinerant worker ven iff you are unable to legally declare a tax home. though you will be unable to legally receive tax-free income or reimbursements.
+You can still be eligible for travel assignments as an itinerant worker even if you are unable to legally declare a tax home.
+However, you will be unable to legally receive tax-free income or reimbursements.
 Be aware that this stipulation can make a big difference in the total compensation of your package!

 The determination of a legal tax home will affect the length of time you are able to stay at any one assignment away from your tax home.
 You will run the risk of the IRS considering a new tax home if you spend too much time in any one geographical location.
 For example, if I continued to renew my contract in LA or continued to work there for an extended period of time, I run the risk of LA becoming my tax home.

 Take note that if you earn significant income in one state (such as California) for more than 2 years, that state may attempt to claim you as a resident and tax you against additional income.
-This would be important to be mindful of if the state you travel to for work is within the same state as your tax home.
+This would be important to be mindful of if the city you travel to for work is within the same state as your tax home.

 It can sound like a headache, but once you get the hang of it, you can become more strategic.
 The beauty of being a travel nurse in the U.S. is the opportunity to explore 50 states, which can be incentive enough alone to get you out of one geographical region.

+A business-related expense that you have paid for out-of-pocket that your employer pays you back for.
 This is typically done in the form of an expense report.
 You incur expenses, save all receipts, submit it to your employer, and the money they pay you back is tax-free.

 A fixed amount of money, or lump sum, paid periodically in order to cover expenses.

 Stipends are tax-free when they are used to cover duplicated expenses.
 They cover typical living expenses such as lodging and meals and incidentals.
 These stipends do not have to be reported as taxable income if you can prove this duplication of living expenses.

-You may rent out the home as long as you keep a portion of the home for personal use, as a place for you to stay in between assignments.
+You may rent out the home as long as you keep a portion of the home for personal use as a place for you to stay in between assignments.
 Another option to be able to claim your tax residence would be to rent it out as a short term vacation spot (for example, via Airbnb or VRBO) as long as it is not for the entire twelve months and show proof that you intermittently use it for lodging in between assignments.

 There are some ways to offset expenses at your permanent residence with income, while still being able to claim it as a tax home.
-If you choose to rent year-round, you may report certain expenses (maintenance, insurance and interests) as deductions to reduce the total amount of rental income subjected to tax (IRS Pub 527).
+If you choose to rent year-round, you may report certain expenses (maintenance, insurance, and interests) as deductions to reduce the total amount of rental income subjected to tax (IRS Pub 527).

 On top of this, it is also no longer an option to deduct the difference between your stipend amounts and GSA allowable amounts.
 For example, in San Francisco, the daily max for lodging is $276.
 If my agency gives me a lodging stipend of $150 per day, I can deduct the $126 a day difference from my taxable income for 2017.
 But going forward for 2018, I cannot.

 Though these new tax laws make it difficult to maximize non-taxable income, it’s worth noting that income taxes in general are now lower.
-Which means that your taxable income will translate ever so slightly to more take-home pay.
+This means that your taxable income will translate ever so slightly to more take-home pay.

 In the event that you are audited, be prepared with a paper trail of how you are maintaining a permanent home and paying for doubled living expenses.
 Always keep copies of mortgage or rent payments to both homes that that you’re staying in during assignments and returning to between travel assignments.

 There are many apps and websites available to assist you with organization in expenses and record keeping.

-- Expensify: Easily scan and track of all your receipts, reimbursements and bills.
+- Expensify: Easily scan and track of all your receipts, reimbursements, and bills.

-- The Grizzly Labs: Track and scan important paper documents (without capturing terrible lighting, shadowing etc).
+- The Grizzly Labs: Track and scan important paper documents (without capturing terrible lighting, shadowing, etc).

 - Google Drive: Best for those who use Gmail.
-Most comprehensive way of utilizing 15gb of free space to store and share all your files of tax documents without having to use email attachments.
+Most comprehensive way of utilizing 15GB of free space to store and share all your files of tax documents without having to use email attachments.
 These files can include videos, pictures, and Microsoft documents such as Word and Excel sheets.